life-and-dev/son/son-as-angel.draft.md

 > “**Behold, I am coming quickly!** Blessed is he who keeps the words of the prophecy of this book.”
 >
 > Now I, John, saw and heard these things.
 And when I heard and saw, I fell down to worship before the feet of the angel who showed me these things.
 > Then he said to me, “See that you do not do that.
-For **I am your fellow servant, and of your brethren the prophets**, and of those who keep the words of this book. **Worship God**.” —Revelation 22:6-9 (NKJV)
+For **I am your fellow servant, and of your brethren the prophets**, and of those who keep the words of this book. **Worship God**.” — Revelation 22:6-9 (NKJV)

-This causes a problem for many Trinitarians:
-* if the angel is not Jesus: We need to explain why it is significant that the angel "is coming quickly", when John revealed earlier in the book that the Christ is coming;
-* if the angel is Jesus: It means we should not [worship Jesus](https://eternal.family.net.za/god/son/essence/as-god/worship) and that [Jesus is not God](https://eternal.family.net.za/god/son/essence/not-god)
+And then in the same chapter John reveal that the speaker is the "Lord Jesus" who use the exact same words:

+> He who testifies to these things says, “Surely **I am coming quickly**.”
+Amen.
+Even so, come, Lord Jesus! — Revelation 22:20 (NKJV)

 In addition, the angel wields immense power throughout Revelation, opening seals, pronouncing judgments, and guiding John's visions.
 Jesus is also depicted with comparable authority in other parts of the New Testament.

-Critiques argue, that Jesus is addressed as "the Son of God", "Lord", "the Christ" which is not the case with this angel.
-Another challenge is that because the book of Revelations does not follow chronologically and because there are so much symbolism, it is hard to tell to whom every "he"-word refers which makes it easy confuse God, Jesus and the angel with each other.
+However, John also revealed:

+> “**I, Jesus, have sent my angel** to testify to you these things in the churches.
+I am the Root and the Offspring of David, the Bright and Morning Star.” -- Revelation 22:16 (NKJV)

+This again could be interpreted in 2 ways:
+* Either this "angel" is John (the messenger) as stated in Revelation 1:1-2 who were tasked to write down this revelation for the churches.
+* Or this refers to another angelic being that Jesus sent to the churches.

+In the absence of names, it is also possible that John intended to say that 3 distinct persons are coming together and quickly:

+* The powerful angel who would attack the world (mentioned earlier in Revelation)
+* God Almighty as "the Alpha and the Omega" (Revelation 1:8, 22:13)
+* The Lord Jesus (Revelation 22:16)

+If this is the correct interpretation we can expect God Himself together with the Lord Jesus who commands the powerful angel or angels to execute his will.

 ### The Michael the Archangel Question